Standard MusicXML MuseScore can read

 Optimized for MusicXML for MuseScore, MuseScore MusicXML import, convert sheet music to MuseScore, PDF to MuseScore workflows with reviewable MusicXML output.

 StaveWave exports standard MusicXML.
-Once the conversion finishes, open MuseScore, choose File › Open, and select the downloaded .xml or .mxl file.
-MuseScore reads it as a full score.
+Open MuseScore, go to File › Open, and select the exported file.
+MuseScore imports it as a full score.

-Notes, rests, key and time signatures, clef changes, tempo markings, dynamics, slurs, ties, and most articulations come through the MusicXML import reliably.
-Lyrics attach to the correct noteheads when the source recognition is clean.
+Notes, rests, key and time signatures, clefs, tempos, dynamics, slurs, ties, and articulations come through well.
+Lyrics attach to the correct notes when recognition is clean.

 Processing stack